 Presenting a tutorial, workshop, paper, demo, or panel?
 Here's what to do.

-- Let us know who will present at the conference by July 24.
+- Let us know who will present.

 - Submit your final version(s) by Friday, October 2.